ppppqp/ppppqp.github.io/_posts/ML/2021-11-15-SpectualCluster.md

 This is based on the intuitive to **make the links between the clusters to be weaker (bigger)** However, it doesn't consider the links inside a cluster, so it is suscpetible to the outliers (may easily result in one point per group).

 The ratio cut can also take the links within the cluster into account.
-It makes **links (distance) inside the cluster to be stronger (smaller)$** as well.
+It makes **links (distance) inside the cluster to be stronger (smaller)** as well.

 $$\text{RatioCut}(A_1, \cdots, A_k) = \dfrac{1}{2}\sum_{i=1}^{k}\dfrac{\text{cut}(A_i, \bar A_i)}{\lvert A_i \rvert}$$